alirk/alirk.github.io/_pages/about.md

 - Johan Mylius Kroken, Ph.D. in progress, University of Tromsø.
 - Zhiyuan Wu, Ph.D. in progress, University of Oslo.

-- Trude Halvorsen, MS in progress, University of Oslo.
 - Kjetil Karstensen Indrehus, MS in progress, University of Oslo.
 - Arangan Subramaniam, MS in progress, University of Oslo.
 - Preben Nicholai Castberg, MS in progress, University of Oslo.